-By Sarah Kingsbury on Thu, 03/27/2014Master your iPhone and iPad: Sign up here to get our FREE Tip of the Day delivered right to your inbox.
+By Sarah Kingsbury on Thu, 03/27/2014Master your iPhone in one minute a day: Sign up here to get our FREE Tip of the Day delivered right to your inbox.

 We all have our reasons for wanting to browse the web privately occasionally.
 And I think we can all agree that we'd rather not know each other's reasons.
 Here's how you can keep your web browsing history private: